-From the moment of the initial contact with the family, the SSW and the Department for Community Based Services (DCBS) are obligated under federal and state law to make reasonable efforts to keep families intact whenever possible; and in removal situations, to make reasonable efforts to reunify children with their families.
+From the moment of the initial contact with the family, the SSW, and the Department for Community Based Services (DCBS) are obligated under federal and state law to make reasonable efforts to keep families intact whenever possible; and in removal situations, to make reasonable efforts to reunify children with their families.
 As part of this obligation, the SSW is required to maintain personal contact with families and children.
-Ongoing contact with the family provides information that contributes to a thorough assessment of whether or not the family has reduced the risks that initially lead to the involvement of DCBS.
+Ongoing contact with the family provides information that contributes to a thorough assessment of whether the family has reduced the safety threats and risk factors that initially lead to the involvement of DCBS.

 Caseworkers are required to conduct face-to-face visits with children placed in out-of-home care (OOHC) in all placement settings at least one (1) time every calendar month.

 Features of an acceptable pattern of visits to parents or other significant family members include: